walter5138/hue_ble_bash/README.md

 Questions:

 - How to send color values the right way?
 What are the sent back values from the bulbs representing?
-Wahat data structure is behind it?
+What data structure is behind it?

 Objectives: